Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Tip - The ruins are also home to one of Rome's largest cat sanctuaries, the Torre Argentina Cat Sanctuary.
 If you like cats, you will see lots of them in the ruins.
 You may also go down the stairs to their shelter and visit, and even adopt, some of the cats there.

-It's not actually free to go inside the Roman Forum.
-However, you can see the ruins quite well from outside if you like.
+However, you can see the ruins quite well from outside.

 If you walk down the via dei Fori Imperiali towards the Colosseum, you will see ruins from Trajan's Forum on the left hand side.